mapr-emea/mapr-ansible/README.md

 # MapR Ansible Scripts

 This is a collection of Ansible scripts which help you to setup a MapR-cluster.

+Maintainer: Carsten Hufe - Lead Data Engineer @ MapR

+Changes, bugs and feature requests can be requested by using the Github issue tracker.
+If you want to contribute to the project, open pull requests via Github.

 The scripts support:

 * Install MapR-Cluster including Ecosystem Components (only one playbook to execute)